ACEnglish/TruvariData/README.md

 All the temporary files are stored in the `pwd`/temp and can be removed without affecting downstream steps of this pipeline.

-Additionally, to facilitate stats generation of these files, you can soft-link the joblibs of the truvari and exact runs from the earlier inter_merge: e.g. `ln -s data/inter_merge/grch38/strict/strict.jl truvari.S.jl`
+Additionally, to facilitate the notebook summary of these files, you can soft-link the joblibs of the truvari and exact runs from the earlier inter_merge: e.g. `ln -s data/inter_merge/grch38/strict/strict.jl truvari.S.jl`

-## Other merges stats consolidation
-I'll make a script to pull it all and make a dataframe which will be input for the notebook

 ## Short-read SV discovery
 !!Document how we made the short read discovery